svendula/MultiRankS/README.md

 ## Example of usage
-The input for the algorithm is a matrx of ranks, rankers are in columns and ranked objects in rows.
+The input for the algorithm is a matrix of ranks, rankers are in columns and ranked objects in rows.
 The underlying signal (latent variable) is estimated using adaptive MCMC.
-Standard errors (SE) of the signals can be estimated either with non-parametric bootstrap (quite very slow) oe subsampling batch means method (much faster and equally or even more reliable).
+Standard errors (SE) of the signals can be estimated either with non-parametric bootstrap (quite very slow) or with subsampling batch means method (much faster and equally or even more reliable).
 Both examples below.

-# Using non-parametric bootstrap for standard error (SE)
+### Using non-parametric bootstrap for standard error (SE)

 Set up parameters (generally, larger values add to precision but also computational time)
 ```r